IUD

 What is a non-hormonal IUD?

 The non-hormonal IUD is wrapped in copper, which is toxic to sperm.
 This stops the sperm and keeps you from getting pregnant.
-The non-hormal IUD device is Paragard® and is FDA-approved to last up to 10 years.
+The non-hormonal IUD device is Paragard® and is FDA-approved to last up to 10 years.

 Copper IUD side effects